-Police officer death: Colleagues pay tribute to 'wonderful man'
+Police officer death: Wife pays tribute to officer killed on railway

 "This is testament to his character.
 Graham also had an amazing sense of humour and would always make the team laugh.

-"His loss will leave a huge hole in the team and the force, and it will be felt for many years to come.
+"His loss will leave a huge hole in the team and the force, and it will be felt for many years to come."

-"Graham was always proud to be an officer, to serve the public, and took great pride in what he did every single day."
+Another colleague, Sgt Ollie Chadwick, added: "We have lost a friend, not just a police officer.

+"We were so lucky to have a response officer with so much experience.

 Follow BBC East Midlands on Facebook, on Twitter, or on Instagram.
 Send your story ideas to eastmidsnews@bbc.co.uk.